 Now picture where the water would leak out of your room.
 Windows, the bottoms of doors, power outlets, vents….
 These “holes” in your room are prime locations for sound to leak in or out of your apartment.
 By treating these weak points we can reduce the noise entering/exiting your home.

 How to Treat a Room For Air Gaps

 We mentioned the prime locations of air gaps in a room.
 These are probably doors, vents, windows, power outlets etc. Now, we can’t easily treat them all, but tools do exist to resolve most of them.
 Doors are especially bad at letting noise enter our homes.
-We’ve got a comprehensive guide to treating doors here.
+We’ve also written a comprehensive guide to treating doors.

 Acoustic sealants come in many shapes and forms.
 They work by filling air gaps with a super dense material that is great at absorbing sound energy.
 We can use these acoustic sealants to stop noise passing through these “holes” in our room.

 These are some common types of acoustic sealant readily available to you at home: